- You’ll find outstanding Double Plus (A++) sound or BETTER throughout this vintage pressing of Santana’s 1973 release

-- The sound is big and rich, yet still wonderfully clean, clear and open with fantastic energy – you will not believe all the space and ambience here
+- Both sides are big and rich, yet still wonderfully clean, clear and open with fantastic energy – you will not believe all the space and ambience here

 - An ambitious follow-up to Caravanserai, Welcome continued Carlos Santana’s foray into Jazz-Rock Fusion with music that remains powerful and intriguing even today